www25-sustainableai/www25-sustainableai.github.io/index.md

 The accepted workshop papers will be published in the ACM Digital Library.

 Submit your manuscripts through [OpenReview](https://openreview.net/group?id=acmmm.org/ACMMM/2024/Workshop/ESGMFM).
+All the authors need to create a profile on OpenReview.
+New profiles created without an institutional email will go through a moderation process that can take up to two weeks.
+New profiles created with an institutional email will be activated automatically.

 ---
 ## **Important Dates** {#dates}